tilltnet/rf.wr.py/README.md

 	/info - Shows current transport info as CurrentURI, CurrentURIMetaData, TrackURI, TrackMetaData.
 	/zones - Let's you choose your music zone.
-	/zone/<no> - Lets you set the zone to control.
+	/zone/<no> - Let's you set the zone to control.
 	/addfav - Add a favorite.
-	/setfav - Overwrite a previously set favorite.
+	/setfav/<no> - Overwrite a previously set favorite.
 	/fav/<no> - Play a favorite.

 	/comehome - Checks if playback has STOPPED, if so it sends the command to play a stream and welcomes the user home.